-- If the permanent loss of wetland exceeds 0.10 acre or for streambed losses greater than 300 linear feet compensatory mitigation is required.
-Adherence to the regulations published in the Federal Register dated April 10, 2008 under 33 CFR Parts 332 and 40 CFR Part 230 - Subpart J entitled "Compensatory Mitigation for Losses of Aquatic Resources," (Mitigation Rule) and any such Corps regulation/guidance that would supplement these mitigation requirements such as the Rock Island District Mitigation and Monitoring Guidelines. - 2) The amount of mitigation required will be determined during review for authorization under this permit as per the mitigation rule requirements.
-Mitigation must be adequate to offset unavoidable impacts or losses to regulated WUS.
-For all permanent streambed losses greater than 300 feet, completion of the Iowa Stream Mitigation Method is required to determine adequate compensatory stream mitigation.
+- If the permanent loss of wetlands exceed 0.10 acres or for stream losses greater than 300 linear feet or 0.03 acres, compensatory mitigation is required and the applicant must follow the regulations published in the Federal Register dated April 10, 2008 under 33 CFR Part 332 and 40 CFR Part 230 - Subpart J entitled "Compensatory Mitigation for Losses of Aquatic Resources," including any Corps regulation or guidance that would supplement these mitigation requirements, including the Rock Island District Mitigation and Monitoring Guidelines. - 2) The amount of mitigation required will be determined during the review for authorization under this permit.
+Mitigation must be adequate to offset unavoidable impacts or losses to regulated waters of the United States (WOUS).
 The Corps has the final approval in determining the appropriate and practicable mitigation necessary.
-The discharge of fill material into WUS prior to Corps approval of the mitigation plan is prohibited.
+The discharge of fill material into WOUS prior to Corps approval of the mitigation plan is prohibited.